bobbingwide/oik-shortcodes/readme.txt

 2. Editing an oik_shortcode

 == Upgrade Notice ==
+= 1.38.0 =
+Upgrade to support documentation of block variations.

 = 1.37.0 =
 Upgrade to get the cached APIs for WordPress core and for the blocks_catalogued virtual field.